-For information about the size and scale of the 2018 eco-asset marketplace, click here.
+For information about the size and scale of the U.S. mitigation credit marketplace, click here.

-Development and sale of mitigation credits offers opportunities to earn revenue that can add to the business bottom line or help offset operating costs.
-Sale prices for mitigation credits have compared favorably against more traditional commodities such as corn, cattle and even gold.
+Sale prices for mitigation credits have compared favorably with traditional commodities such as corn, cattle and even gold.

-For examples of how this works see our Landowner Value Slide Deck located here.
+For examples of how this works see our updated Landowner Value Slide Deck.

 EASI has the experience and know how to help you all along the way — including our specialized ability to accurately forecast potential earnings from future mitigation credit sales based on detailed price and demand indicators.

 Plus, EASI’s proprietary Mitigation Credit Price Report offers the only asset value database available anywhere…to help you see the full eco-value story in your region of the country.

 Supporting tools include our Area Hot Spot Analysis, our Mitigation Banking Site Selection Framework, or our four-part Mitigation Bank Development Methodology shown below.